 3 Personal Lessons From A Week Without Email

 Real productivity is not doing more, more efficiently.
 But it begins there.
 We need to develop personal disciplines of working efficiently.
 But efficiency only takes us so far.
 I’ve noticed that those who get things done practice 4 levels of personal productivity.

 First, let me say productivity is a pipe dream.
 I keep thinking that someday I’m going to be more organized, more disciplined, more focused, and have more time to get everything done.
 The problem is,

 “The Overcoming Procrastination workshop has been postponed,” read the notice on Facebook.
 I think the organizers missed the irony!
 Procrastination is a huge problem.
 One that costs you money, credibility, and more importantly, opportunity.
 Here’s how to stop procrastinating and get thing done.

-For 3 years, I’ve wanted to expand and publish a reflection journal for coaches that we now print ourselves and provide to our coach training participants.
+For 3 years, I wanted to expand and publish a reflection journal for coaches that we printed ourselves and provided to our coach training participants.
 The journal would be better with more

 Working from home has some fantastic benefits.
 It also has some brutal pitfalls.
 A lack of boundaries, accountability, and self-discipline can make it difficult for the virtual worker to get important things done.
 Here are 5 ways you can increase your results.

 For more than 20 years I’ve worked from a home office.
 I’m not alone.
 Twenty-one percent of self-employed people consider home their main office.
 One in five other types of employees work from home at least once a week. [source]

 There are so many benefits of